greenelab/deep-review/sections/05_treat.md

 lab" screening, _de novo_ drug design aims to directly _generate_ active compounds [@doi:10.1002/wcms.49 @doi:10.1021/acs.jmedchem.5b01849].

-Drug design attempts to model the typical design-synthesize-test cycle of drug discovery [@doi:10.1002/wcms.49]. *De novo* design explores the much larger space of an estimated 10<sup>60</sup> synthesizable organic molecules with drug-like properties without explicit enumeration [@doi:10.1002/wcms.1104].
+*De novo* drug design attempts to model the typical design-synthesize-test cycle of drug discovery [@doi:10.1002/wcms.49].
+It explores the much larger space of an estimated 10<sup>60</sup> synthesizable organic molecules with drug-like properties without explicit enumeration [@doi:10.1002/wcms.1104].
 To test or score structures, algorithms like those discussed earlier are used.
 To